appsmithorg/appsmith-docs/website/docs/reference/widgets/custom.md

 <dd>

-This property allows you to pass data to the custom widget's code editor.
+This property allows you to pass JSON object data to the custom widget's code editor.
 You can use mustache binding `{{}}` to pass data from queries or other widgets.

 *Example:* If you want to pass the name from a Table widget to the custom widget, use the following code: